olcf/NewUserQuickStart/Frontier/README.md

 Once you have activated the OLCF collection, you should see the files that you have in /ccs/home/<<user_ID>>>

+* Frontier users:

-You can reach both Orion Luster and Alpine2 GPFS from the “OLCF DTN (Globus 5)” Collection.
+You can reach Orion Luster from the “OLCF DTN (Globus 5)” Collection.
 You do so by entering the path to them in the Path bar.

-* Summit users: Path to Alpine2 `/gpfs/alpine2/<your_project_ID>>`

-* Frontier users: Path to Orion `/gpfs/orion/<<your_project_ID>>`
+Path to Orion `/gpfs/orion/<<your_project_ID>>`

+* Odo users:

+You can reach Wolf2 from the “NCCS Open DTN (globus5)” Collection

-* Odo users: Path to wolf2 `/gpfs/wolf2/olcf/<<your_project_ID>>`
+ Path to wolf2 `/gpfs/wolf2/olcf/<<your_project_ID>>`

-4. Find the Path bar in the file manager and Enter the path listed above that is appropriate for the resource that you are working on.
+4. Find the Path bar in the file manager and enter the path listed above that is appropriate for the resource that you are working on.

 You should see three directories listed in the file manager: